Run Logstash as a Windows Service with AlwaysUp

 1. If necessary, download, install and configure Logstash.

-• You can grab the Logstash zip file from the Elastic web site and expand its contents to a location of your choice.
-Note that we have placed the software in C:\Logstash and we'll use that folder throughout this tutorial.
+• You can grab the Logstash zip file and expand its contents to a location of your choice.

 • Ensure that Logstash starts properly when you run the "logstash.bat" file with the full path to your configuration file.
-For example, if your config file is called "C:\Logstash\logstash.conf", then try running this from Logstash bin folder:
+For example, if your config file is called "C:\logstash\config\logstash.conf", then try running this from Logstash bin folder:

-logstash.bat -f C:\Logstash\logstash.conf
+logstash.bat -f C:\logstash\config\logstash.conf

 2. Download and install AlwaysUp, if necessary.